opencollective/opencollective-frontend/CONTRIBUTING.md

 We do aim having a clean Git history!
 When submitting a Pull Request, make sure:
   - each commit make sense and have a self-explaining message
-  - there is no unnecessary commits (such as "typo", "fix", "fix again", "eslint", "eslint again", "merge commits")
+  - there is no unnecessary commits (such as "typo", "fix", "fix again", "eslint", "eslint again" or merge commits)

 Some tips to keep a clean Git history while working on your feature branch:
   - always update from master with `git pull --rebase origin master` or similar